 You can also explore some of the best Scratch games in general here.

 Yay!
 You have created a fun clicker game in Scratch.
 There are so many games you can create with the help of Scratch.
-Up next, find out how to make a fun Scratch Pacman game.
+Next, find out how to make a fun Scratch Pacman game.

-If you want to start making more of these games, check out Create & Learn's award-winning online Scratch for kids classes, led live by an expert and designed by professionals from Google, Stanford, and MIT.
-You might particularly enjoy our Scratch Game Building class:
+To start making more of these games, check out Create & Learn's award-winning online Scratch for kids classes, led live by an expert and designed by professionals from Google, Stanford, and MIT.
+You might particularly enjoy our Scratch Game Building class or beginning with our free Scratch intro class:

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.